All Arms Commando Course: Background

 Since the Second World War, all the Army Commando units have been disbanded leaving the Royal Marines Commandos to carry on the tradition.
 Nevertheless, these commando units are supported by a variety of non Royal Marines personnel.
 In the year 2000, over 1,000 British Army soldiers wore the green beret and supported 3 Commando Brigade.
-About 30 per cent of 3 Commando Brigade, performing vital support roles, were not Royal Marines in 2004, such as 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.
+About 30 per cent of UK Commando Force, performing vital support roles, were not Royal Marines in 2004, such as 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.

 Course aims

 Course content

 Volunteers attend a 4-week preparation course, prior to the AACC, which brings them from a broad range of backgrounds up to a common standard of basic skills and fitness needed to start the AACC.
 The AACC is for trained military ranks only and is not open to new recruits outside the Royal Marines (all Royal Marines, with the exception of members of the Royal Marines Band Service, are trained as commandos).
 Core military skills are covered during the AACC, including fieldcraft, tactics, patrolling, defence and section and troop level attacks, troop weapons, signals, map reading, navigation, first aid, health, hygiene and physical training.
 The course then covers the following Commando skills: amphibious assault drills, cliff assault drills, helicopter drills and small-unit tactics.
 The course concludes with a week-long confirmatory test exercise followed by "Test Week".
+There is no specific age limit for the AACC itself, as it's intended for serving individuals.
+However, there are age restrictions for the Royal Marines, as they have a recruitment age limit of 16-32.